-To achieve these aims, we work in partnership with universities, organisations and individuals all around the world, helping to build a wealth of knowledge that can be used by those looking to improve the lives of working animals.
+To achieve these aims, we work in partnership with universities, organisations and individuals all around the world, helping to build a wealth of knowledge that can be used to improve the lives of working animals.

-We seek to underpin all our veterinary programmes with evidence-based approaches and utilise a number of different research methodologies, providing evidence to address specific problems encountered by our projects overseas.
+We seek to underpin all our veterinary and education programmes with evidence-based approaches, utilising a number of different research methodologies to provide evidence to address specific problems encountered by our projects overseas.

 Peer reviewed papers include:

 A cluster-randomised controlled trial to compare the effectiveness of different knowledge-transfer interventions for rural working equid users in Ethiopia

 Pack wounds of donkeys and mules in the northern High Atlas and lowlands of Morocco

 Improving working donkey (Equus asinus) welfare and management in Mali, West Africa